BlissRoms-x86/blog/blog/2023/bliss-os-linux-hybrid-preview.md

 ## Notes:

-Autologin is enabled, will launch last leaded session choice from Login screen
+Autologin is enabled, will launch last loaded session choice from Login screen